tylerbrazier/dotfiles/README.md

 - case insensitive tab completion
 - disabled flow control (`ctrl-s` doesn't freeze the terminal)
 - colorful prompt with git branch and [un]smiley for previous command status
+- colored man pages (in less)
 - and aliases, of course

 .vimrc
 ------
 - tab completion (including complete end tag for html/xml)
+- auto complete brackets and open + indent on enter like an IDE
 - line and multiline toggle comment
 - code folding (on indent - better than the default implementation)
 - autosave while in normal mode